dzfweb/weechat-windows-notification/README.md

 WeeChatWindowsNotification.ps1
 ```

-Create a shortcut to this powershell script at the following dir.
+Create a shortcut to this powershell script as the following on windows startup folder.
 It is necessary to execute the script automatically when windows loaded.

 ```
-C:\Windows\System32\GroupPolicy\Machine\Scripts\Startup
+%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe -windowstyle hidden -File C:\path\from\the\script\WeeChatWindowsNotification.ps1
 ```

 ### 3- Get WeeChat Windows Notification Plugin (windows bash)